Setting up easels...

 This option takes about 18 months to build instead of two years, saving 6 months of construction time.
 This means less disruption to traffic and fewer detours in the region, keeping people and goods moving.

-This option includes one weekend closure of I-5 and nighttime lane closures and possible nighttime one-direction closures instead of almost two years of a detour structure and frequent major I-5 impacts.
+This option includes one weekend closure of I-5, nighttime lane closures on I-5, and nighttime one-direction closures on I-5, instead of almost two years of a temporary detour bridge and frequent traffic impacts on I-5.

 Cost savings